adamshtrasner/Style-Diffusion/README.md

 features from noisy initial images.

 ## Texture Synthesis
+For the style image we use the famous Starry Night painting by Van Gogh.
 Modifying the neural style transfer algorithm to generate a texture inspired by the style input, we get the following results:
 ![Texture Synthesis](images/style_synthesis.jpg)